-n the C programming language, data types refer to an extensive system used for declaring variables or functions of different types.
+Data types in C refer to an extensive system used for declaring variables or functions of different types.
 The type of a variable determines how much space it occupies in storage and how the bit pattern stored is interpreted.

 The types in C can be classified as follows: